odemolliens/react-native-logging-tools/README.md

-# react-native-logging-tools
+# React Native Logging Tools

-A react native module that lets you to:
+A react native module that lets you:
  - Connect your app to reactotron easily
- - Plug many analytics libraries and send data to everyone every time
+ - Plug multiple analytics libraries to your project
+    - Firebase analytics
+    - Sentry
- - Plug many crash reporter libraries and send error event to everyone every time
+ - Plug multiple crash reporter libraries to your project
+    - Firebase crashlytics
  - Register a global error handler which will capture fatal JS exceptions and send a report to your crash reporter libraries

 and all this, as easily as possible